leonardo015/todo/README.md

 # ToDo

-A React Native todo app integrated with a Firebase backend
+A React Native todo app with Firebase integration

 #### How to run: